Risca

-Risca (Rhisga) is a town in the Caerphilly County Borough and the historic boundaries of Monmouthshire in south-east Wales.
-Risca has a railway station, opened on the Ebbw Valley Railway in February 2008, after a gap of 46 years.
+Risca (Rhisga) is a town in the Caerphilly County Borough and within the historic boundaries of Monmouthshire in south-east Wales.
 It is split into two communities; Risca East and Risca West.
 It has a population of 11,700.
-The town is now part of the Cardiff Capital Region which has a combined population of 1,543,293.
-Cardiff the capital of Wales can be reached in under 28 minutes from the nearby railway station of Risca and Pontymister station which reopened in 2008 after a gap of nearly 60 years.

-The town lies at the south-eastern edge of the South Wales Coalfield and the town has been shaped by mining, together with other heavy industries, for many centuries.
+The town lies at the south-eastern edge of the South Wales Coalfield and has been shaped by mining, together with other heavy industries, for many centuries.